About the Program

 The U.S. Constitution is everywhere cited, but what is the Constitution really?
 The Constitution of the United States, as framed by the founders of our republic, assumes an entire view of human nature, society, and politics and has moral and cultural preconditions.
 Without virtuous citizens who respect and embody the spirit of constitutionalism, the Constitution becomes little more than what James Madison called a “parchment barrier”.

-The Constitutional Fellows Program is a three month course of study designed for Congressional staffers, journalists, and other policy professionals.
+The Constitutional Fellows Program is a one month and a half course (five weekly seminars) of study designed for Congressional staffers, journalists, and other policy professionals.
 Offered at a time when America’s constitutional order faces unprecedented challenges, the program illuminates the meaning of the Constitution, examines prospects for its reinvigoration, and explores its application to selected issues in public policy.

-Fellows participate in six rigorous sessions over the course of a semester, examining various aspects of the Constitution, its sources, and its relationship to current politics and policy:
+Fellows participate in five rigorous sessions over the course of a semester, examining various aspects of the Constitution, its sources, and its relationship to current politics and policy:

 This program has been featured in both the RealClearPublicAffairs American Civics Portal and New Oxford Review as an exemplary civic education program.